regex-performance/regex-performance.github.io/exercises.md

 Match numbers with units ending with semicolon: `123cm; 32kg; 1m3;`

-1. Try to add digits to the number  </li>
+1. Try to add digits to the number
-2. Remove semicolon - see steps and backtracking in debugger</li>
+2. Remove semicolon - see steps and backtracking in debugger
-3. Replace greedy quantifier with the possessive one `++`, see steps in debugger  </li>
+3. Replace greedy quantifier with the possessive one `++`, see steps in debugger

 Hints:
 * `\d` digit